Federal Aid Programs

 Work Study

 The Federal Work-Study Program is funded and regulated by the U.S. Department of Education.
 Under the program, grants are provided to institutions to create job openings for eligible students.
+Federal Work-Study (FWS) provides part-time jobs for undergraduate students with financial need allowing them to earn money to help pay education expenses.
+The program encourages community service work and work related to the student's course of study.
 The program is administered on the Compton College campus by the Financial Aid Office in accordance with federal regulations and Compton Community College District Guidelines.

 1. How to Apply for Federal Work Study